The Paid Leave Podcast

 Nancy Barrow:

-Doctor Maya Barsky:
+Maya Barsky:

 Nancy Barrow:

-And Crystal when she talks about that.
-Were you awake for that whole procedure?
+And Crystal, when she talks about that, Were you awake for that whole procedure.
 So you saw the placement of everything?

 Nancy Barrow: